rueters-it/IT-Guides-and-Troubleshooting/Hardware/Mousepads.md

 ## Update touchpad drivers:
 1. Right-click the Start button and navigate to **Device Manager**
 2. Expand "Mice and other pointing devices" or "Human Interface Devices"
-3. Locate the appropriate mouse driver for the touchpade, right-click on it and select "Update driver"
+3. Locate the appropriate mouse driver for the touchpad, right-click on it > "Update driver"
    ![image](https://github.com/user-attachments/assets/3b494fd5-b9d5-484a-95e4-3db9a1ed12cf)

 ## Uninstall touchpad drivers: